SamLad2015/ContactEngineApi/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `ng serve` to build and run the project.

 ## Further help